-The Act contains provisions which ensure that if tariffs charged by the Group exceed established price caps, the excess amounts collected will be returned to customers through future tariffs.
-At March 31, 2021 and March 31, 2020, tariffs charged to customers were below established price caps.
+The Act contains provisions, which ensure that if tariffs charged by the Group exceed established price caps for four consecutive quarters, the excess amounts collected will be returned to customers through future tariffs.
+At March 31, 2022, tariffs charged to customers exceeded established price caps by \$2.7 million (March 31, 2021: tariffs were below established price caps).
+On March 25, 2022, the Commissioner approved a one-time transfer of the March 31, 2022 balance of tariffs in excess of price cap to reduce the deferred fuel cost account balance.